Renée Schafer Horton, Internship Coordinator

-I know I should do an internship, or two, or three before I graduate, but I’m a little apprehensive about it.
+I know I should do an internship (or two or three) before I graduate, but I’m a little apprehensive about it.
 What’s it really like?

 What are the requirements to receive journalism credit for an internship?

 The internship must be a journalism internship approved by the school’s internship coordinator.
-You must have completed JOUR 205, Reporting the News, to be eligible for journalism internship credit.
-Some internships have special requirements before you will be eligible.
-For example, you will have to complete JOUR 306, Advanced Reporting, and JOUR 208, Law of the Press, before you are eligible for the Arizona Daily Star Apprentice Program.
+You must have completed JOUR 205, Reporting the News, to be eligible.
+Some internships have other requirements such as completing JOUR 306, Advanced Reporting, and JOUR 208, Law of the Press, before being eligible for the Arizona Daily Star Apprentice Program.
 Some internships are extremely competitive, so you will have to have gained experience and clips in another newsroom before you can apply.
+The best way to do that is to work for the Daily Wildcat, the University of Arizona campus paper.
 Students must be registered for internship within the first 10 days of the semester.
-No changes will be made after that date, which is the UACESS add/drop deadline.
+You must be registered via the School’s internship and career coordinator in Room 323A).
+No changes will be made after that date.

 What do I need to do to sign up for internship credit?

-After you have been offered and accepted an internship that has been approved for credit by the school’s internship coordinator, there is paperwork to fill out to add the class (JOUR 493 for a part-time internship; JOUR 393 for a full-time internship; JOUR 593 for graduate students).
+After you have been offered and accepted an internship that has been approved for credit by the school’s internship coordinator, there is paperwork to fill out to add the class.
 Make an appointment with the internship coordinator to go over requirements and complete forms.

 How many journalism internship credits can I earn?

 Internships can be repeated for a maximum of seven credits (e.g., two full-time and one part-time), or a maximum of four internships.
-Part-time internships (about 120 hours) receive one unit of credit.
-Full-time internships are approved only for the summer or with special permission during fall and spring semesters and are for 240 or more hours.
+Part-time internships, which require about 120 hours over the semester receive one unit of credit.
+Full-time internships are approved normally only for the summer and require about 240 hours of work at the internship site.
 Full-time internships receive three units of credit.

 What is the maximum number of internships I can complete for journalism credit?